ansible/ansible/docs/docsite/rst/windows_winrm.rst

     ansible_winrm_transport: certificate

-Certificate authentication is not enabled by default on a Windows host but can be enabled by running the following in powershell:
+Certificate authentication is not enabled by default on a Windows host but can be enabled by running the following in PowerShell:

 .. code-block:: powershell